CMecrow/CM-Project-2/docs/testing.md

 ## Mobile use
 - The original code was only functional on 'mousedown' and 'mousemove' event listeners so I had to create touch equivilents to have the game functional on touch devices.
 At first I just copied the code with the new eventlisteners but this did not work in testing.
 This gave me quite a large amount of trouble until I stumbled on [this Stackoverflow post](https://stackoverflow.com/questions/43936084/how-to-make-mousemove-event-working-for-touchscreen-with-touchmove), which explained that there is no clientX or clientY properties on touch events.

+## Button Icons
+- To help the user understand what each button may do at a glance I added small images to the theme selection buttons, along with a coloured box shadow effect on mouseover, green for the forest button, blue for the mountains and yellow for the beach.
+For the reset and help buttons I used expected icons from [fontawesome](https://fontawesome.com/), both icons clearly indicating a 'reset' and 'help' message.

+## Help box
+- I had not originally planned to implement a 'help' feature to the page, instead making sure there were instructions available on the page to guide the user.
+For example, the theme selection text 'Select your theme' and 'Where shall we unwind today?' with regards to theme and also the instructions underneath the game area.
+However when scaling the site for smaller touch devices, the instructions took up too much room on the page but I considered them too important to just remove altogether.
+Instead I found a simple walkthrough on creating a simple pop-up [here](https://www.youtube.com/watch?v=iE_6pQ3RlZU).
+I used this as way for the user to get the same information without it taking away space on the page for the game.